-Figure 12: Number of students at the University of Oxford Source: Information supplied by the University of Oxford
+Figure 12: Number of students at the University of Oxford

+Source: Information supplied by the University of Oxford

 The Local Plan states that the number of students at the University of Oxford 'is expected to grow by an average of 1% a year.
 This will increase the total number of students [over the Local Plan period] to 19,300, giving an increase of 3,000 students.'
-In the Local Plan and last years Annual Monitoring Report, the figures cited were the total number of students given in the Oxford Gazette.
-The University has pointed out that this includes a number of 'additional students', most of which are visiting students who do not reside in Oxford for most of the year.
-The above total shows that when 'additional students' are included the total number of students at the University had increased by 1,702 between 2000/01 and 2004/05.
-When 'additional students' are excluded the total between the two years had increased by 1,807.
-For 2005/06 the Oxford Gazette figures have not yet been published, so the total including 'additional students' is not yet available.
-However, the University state that the total excluding the 'additional students' is 17,577, which is 139 less than the equivalent figure for 2004/05.
+The 'additional students' shown in the graph for 200/01 and 2004/05 are mostly visiting students who do not reside in Oxford for most of the year.
+For 2005/06 the total excluding the 'additional students' was 17,577, which is 139 less than the equivalent figure for 2004/05.
+There was also a drop of 77 students between 05/06 and the current monitoring year.